adamtow/cronios/documentation.md

 It then waits a number of seconds long enough for the lock screen to  go back to black (if an existing notification had turned on the screen).
 If after the wait time, the screen is still off, the shortcut returns 0.
 If the screen brightness is greater than 0, the shortcut returns 1.
 At this point, you can assume the device is unlocked and proceed with the rest of your shortcut.

 >While there is no guarantee that the device is actually unlocked when the brightness is greater than 0, this is currently the best method available for ascertaining device lock status.

+## Network Access When Offline
+If you are offline and you have a cron job scheduled that requires network access, you don't want its shortcut to run.
+If it did, Shortcuts would throw up an alert and terminate Cronios.

+In this case, be sure to check the **Requires Network Access** ☁️ checkbox.
+Doing so will prevent your cron job from being evaluated if the iOS device is offline.

+<span id="timeouts" class="section-header"></span>
+### Timeouts
+Don't think that you can download a huge file in the background and expect Shortcuts to make it through to the end.
+Your shortcut's network request may time out, causing an error to appear in the Shortcuts application, which will terminate Cronios prematurely.

+>Note: Here's hoping that Apple adds some solid error checking and handling for shortcut developers so we can better deal with situations like these.

+### Location Services
+If you want to use shortcut actions that employ location services such as **Get Current Weather** or **Get Current Location** you must return to the Shortcuts application prior to calling these actions.
+Furthermore, it's advisable to add a wait step before the calls to **Open App** and **Get Current Weather/Location** in order to give Shortcuts time to prepare itself.
+Not adding the wait step will cause an error to appear in Shortcuts, which will terminate Cronios.

 ***